-Nottinghamshire YMCA’s longest running school holiday camp programme for young people across Nottinghamshire.
-It is held every school holiday and we welcome day or week bookings.
+Our YMCA’s longest running school holiday camp programme for young people, held every school break.

 What is Camp Williams?

-Encompassing a variety of indoor and outdoor sports, group games, artistic projects, and traditional camp activities such as rallies and campfire songs – Camp Williams is a place where children from all backgrounds and walks of life can come together to form new positive friendships, learn new skills, and build confidence.
+Encompassing a variety of indoor and outdoor sports, group games, artistic projects, and traditional camp activities such as rallies and campfire songs – Camp Williams is a place where children ages 4 to 15, from all backgrounds and walks of life, can come together to form new positive friendships, learn new skills, and build confidence.
 Sessions are action-packed, adventure driven and experience focused to engage young people.

-We believe children with the opportunities to learn through interactive experiences delivered by our role model Camp Leaders will make healthier choices as they grow into adults.
-Campers receive awards and certificates for demonstrating the four core values of Nottinghamshire YMCA – caring, honesty, respect and responsibility.
+We believe that children given opportunities to learn through interactive experiences delivered by our role model Camp Leaders will make healthier choices as they grow into adults.
+Campers receive awards and certificates for demonstrating the four core values of YMCA – caring, honesty, respect and responsibility.

 At Camp Williams, different age groups become part of their assigned villages.
 Each village enjoys a special activity unique to them!